-Experience has taught us to get over the notion that having a free antivirus alone would ensure security for our PC.
+Experience has taught us to get over the notion that having a best antivirus alone would ensure security for our PC.

 Yes, virus protection doesn’t end with just having an antivirus for PC; there’s much more to it, especially in today’s context when we have so many sophisticated malware that can bypass basic security software very easily.